God Save the King: Other British anthems

 The London 2012 Olympics Opening Ceremony provided a conscious use of three of the four anthems listed above; the ceremony began with a rendition of the first verse of "Jerusalem", before a choir in Northern Ireland sang "Danny Boy" and a choir in Edinburgh performed part of "Flower of Scotland".
 Notably, Wales was represented by the hymn "Bread of Heaven", not "Hen Wlad Fy Nhadhau".

 In April 2007 there was an early day motion, number 1319, to the British Parliament to propose that there should be a separate England anthem: "That this House ... believes that all English sporting associations should adopt an appropriate song that English sportsmen and women, and the English public, would favour when competing as England".
-An amendment (EDM 1319A3) was proposed by Evan Harris that the song "should have a bit more oomph than God Save The Queen and should also not involve God."
+An amendment (EDM 1319A3) was proposed by Evan Harris of the Liberal Democrats that the song "should have a bit more oomph than God Save The Queen and should also not involve God."